CorentinTrt/project_mono/README.md

 I will also leverage the complexity of a monorepo to have a "real" usecase to improve in Cloud Architecture and help me get the Google Cloud Architect certification.

-#### WIP - This project is nowhere near finish and will evolve in the future,
+#### WIP - This project is nowhere near finish and will evolve in the future.

 ## Usage